© Copyright 2021, Michael Lewarne. All Rights Reserved

 Stop, step back and reconsider what you do and how you do it…

 so that you’re able to identify what can be better.
-Finding focus and processes to serve your practice.
+Finding focus and strategies to serve your practice.

 Commit to a process to reposition the work you do on your practice…